MicrosoftDocs/Advertising-docs/Advertising/scripts/reference/ProductChannel.md

 ms.topic: "article"
 ---

-# ProductCategory
+# ProductChannel

-Contains the methods for managing a category product group.
+Contains the methods for managing a channel product group.
 This object derives from [ProductGroup](ProductGroup.md).

 Used by the delivery engine to determine whether a product from the advertiser's catalog is served.
-The engine may serve the product if the product's category matches exactly the category name returned by [getName](#getname).
+The engine may serve the product if the product's channel matches exactly the channel name that [getChannel](#getchannel) returns.

 Example usage:
 ```javascript